María Elena Martínez Prize in Mexican History

 Maria Elena Martinez Prize Committees (Chair listed first):

-2023 John Tutino, Peter Guardino, Elizabeth O’Brien
+John Tutino, Peter Guardino, Elizabeth O’Brien

 2022 Matthew O’Hara, Norah Gharala, Jaime Rodríguez

-2021 Alexander Aviña (chair), Susana Sosenski, Diana Montaño
+2021 Alexander Aviña, Susana Sosenski, Diana Montaño

-2020 Paul Eiss (chair), John Chuchiak, Nora Jaffary
+Paul Eiss, John Chuchiak, Nora Jaffary

-2019 : Kevin Gosner , Nichole Sanders, Christina Bueno
+2019 Kevin Gosner, Nichole Sanders, Christina Bueno

-2018 Tanalís Padilla, Peter Villella, William Taylor
+Tanalís Padilla, Peter Villella, William Taylor

 2017 Andrae Marak, Elena Albarrán, Gabriel Martínez-Serna